hwabis/soosh-native/README.md

    ```
 1. Open the `.sln` in Visual Studio 2022 and run a target (or `cmake --build .` then run the executables).

 Visual Studio 2022 has built-in `clang-tidy` support, but there's no way (that I know of) to cleanly aggregate all the results.
-(Also note `clang-tidy` compliance is low priority. `.clang-tidy` is there just for the heck of it.)
+(Also note `clang-tidy` compliance is low priority.)
 The recommended method is using WSL2 and something like:
    ```bash
    mkdir build-wsl